mrsimonemms/gitpod-k3s-guide/README.md

 - A [Cloudflare](https://cloudflare.com) account with your domain name configured
 - [Docker](https://docs.docker.com/engine/install) installed on your machine, or better, a [Gitpod workspace](https://github.com/MrSimonEmms/gitpod-k3s-guide) :)

 This has been tested on bare-metal Ubuntu and [Multipass](https://multipass.run).
+Multi-node clusters are supported - it is assumed that all nodes are configured identically.

 **To start the installation, execute:**